google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 * Sometimes objects may be retained by debugger context and DevTools console (e.g. after console evaluation).

-{% include modules/remember.liquid title="Remember" list=page.remember.heap %}
+{% include modules/remember.liquid title="Note" list=page.remember.heap %}

 The memory graph starts with a root, which may be the `window` object of the browser or the `Global` object of a Node.js module.
 You don't control how this root object is GC'd.